creme332/creamy-notes/_posts/2022-07-07-criss-cross-multiplication.md

 <img src="/assets/vedic/5x5%20multiplication.gif" height ="300" width="400" alt = "5x5 criss-cross multiplication pattern">

 ## Things to note

-- Make use of symmetry to remember the sequence of patterns.
+> Make use of symmetry to remember the sequence of patterns.
 For example, notice that the last $n/2$ patterns are simply a reflection in the vertical axis of the first $n/2$ patterns.
+{: .prompt-tip }

-- When the 2 numbers being multiplied have different lengths, simply prepend zeros to the smaller number to make it the same length as the larger number.
+> When the 2 numbers being multiplied have different lengths, simply prepend zeros to the smaller number to make it the same length as the larger number.
 For example, the Criss-Cross multiplication of `512323` and `32` is the same as the Criss-Cross multiplication of `512323` and `000032`.
 In such a case, you will notice that there will be fewer single-digit products to carry out.
+{: .prompt-tip }

 # Proof